The nineteen year six month career of D7569/25219 included allocations to London Midland, Eastern & Western Region depots.

 25219 was noted eastbound through Chinley with coal/coke empties on November 15th.

 Possibly the last passenger working for 25219 was the 08.40 Carlisle - Glasgow Central on November 18th.

-A brief summary of the more frequent passenger workings that these three machines worked is detailed below: please note over the life of these workings the headcodes and timings did change through the years, particularly on the Crewe - Cardiff services
+A brief summary of the more frequent passenger workings that 25219 (and many others) worked is detailed below: please note over the life of these workings the headcodes and timings did change through the years, particularly on the Crewe - Cardiff services

 East Coast Seaside Resorts

 Not all known passenger workings are recorded on this page.